goosewobbler/spectron/README.md

 ## RIP Spectron - long live WDIO

-[`wdio-electron-service`](https://github.com/webdriverio-community/wdio-electron-service) has been released enabling Electron apps to be tested natively in WebdriverIO.
+[`wdio-electron-service`](https://github.com/webdriverio-community/wdio-electron-service) has now been released enabling Electron apps to be tested natively in WebdriverIO.
 I updated this fork to use the new service but this change effectively makes Spectron mostly, if not entirely redundant.
 Some of the Electron APIs / browser helper functions here *may* be ported to the new service if/as required, but this fork of Spectron will no longer be updated.

 Please try out the new service if you are interested in using modern WebdriverIO and its extensive ecosystem for E2E testing Electron apps.
+It should be a more than adequate replacement for Spectron, but if anything critical is missing for your use case please let us know.

 ## Modern alternatives to Spectron for Electron E2E testing: